devopology/test-engine/README.md

 **Notes**

-- While the annotation names are similar to standard JUnit 5 annotations, they are specific to the test engine.
+- While the annotation names are similar to standard JUnit 5 annotations, they are specific to the Test Engine.
 Use the correct imports

 # Building